YoanWai/boostapptask/README.md

 **#Project Initializing Guide**

 Required:
-XAMPP - Apache and MySQL Running
+XAMPP - Apache and MySQL Running.
+Download the zipped project folder and place it in "C:\xampp\htdocs"

 Open the terminal and paste the following commands: